andrew/ultimate-awesome/README.md

 - [Awesome-Controllable-T2I-Diffusion-Models](https://github.com/PRIV-Creation/Awesome-Controllable-T2I-Diffusion-Models) - A collection of resources on controllable generation with text-to-image diffusion models.
 - [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.
 - [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
-- [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
-- [awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️.
 - [awesome-image-captioning](https://github.com/zhjohnchan/awesome-image-captioning) - A curated list of image captioning and related area resources. :-).
 - [Awesome-LLM4Cybersecurity](https://github.com/tmylla/Awesome-LLM4Cybersecurity) - An overview of LLMs for cybersecurity.
 - [awesome-hdl](https://github.com/drom/awesome-hdl) - Hardware Description Languages.